ippontech/blog-usa/posts/kafka-streams-processing-late-events.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/08/kafka-logo.png
 ---

 I wrote quite a few [tutorials about Kafka](https://blog.ippon.tech/tag/apache-kafka/), so now is the time to look at more advanced problems.
-In this post, we will see how to perform _windowed aggregations_ and we are going to deal with _late events_.
+In this post, we will see how to perform _windowed aggregations_ and how to deal with _late events_.

 In the tutorials, we were processing _messages_, but we will now start dealing with **events**.
 Events are things that happened at a particular **time**.